-- A candidate who does not receive a majority vote from the departmental faculty and/or the support of the Chairperson may elect to have his or her dossier sent forward to the Dean's Office.
-However, in such circumstances the candidate should be made aware of the fundamental importance of peer evaluation and of the need for an exceptionally strong dossier and/or rationale to receive favorable recommendations at the higher levels of review. - The candidate's dossier should contain a comprehensive summary of peer and student teaching evaluations.
+- 1. A candidate who does not receive a majority vote from the departmental faculty and/or the support of the Chairperson may elect to have his or her dossier sent forward to the Dean's Office.
+However, in such circumstances the candidate should be made aware of the fundamental importance of peer evaluation and of the need for an exceptionally strong dossier and/or rationale to receive favorable recommendations at the higher levels of review. - 2.
+The candidate's dossier should contain a comprehensive summary of peer and student teaching evaluations.
 The summary of student evaluations should be signed by the Chairperson, who is responsible for compiling it. - 3.
 The candidate's dossier should contain evidence of the comparative quality of the publications and/or creative activities of the candidate.
 This is to be done by the chair rating the outlets in accordance with the guidelines in O.P.
 32.01.
 This rating is to be done on the vita.
 Chairpersons and faculty should independently assess the candidate's publications and/or creative activities prior to voting rather than depending only on the reputation of the outlets.

-- 4. Outside letters of recommendation should be solicited on behalf of the candidate and included in the dossier.
-In soliciting such outside evaluations, the Chairperson should inform evaluators that letters will be confidential and will not be disclosed to the candidate (except in some cases of litigation). - 5.
+- 4. Outside letters of recommendation must be solicited on behalf of the candidate and included in the dossier. - 5.
 Ballots should be submitted unsigned by the voting faculty to the Chairperson, who, in the presence of one other faculty member of the same department, will tally them and record the tally on the form to be forwarded to the Dean's Office.
 The Chairperson will indicate in writing to the Dean the name of the other faculty member who witnessed or assisted in the counting. - 6.
 Faculty members should be encouraged to explain fully the reasons for their votes.
 These unsigned comments should be typed, rather than handwritten.
-They are to be collected, separate from the ballots, and forwarded by the Chairperson to the Dean's Office, along with the dossier.
-Send the originals; do not send copies. - 7.
+They are to be collected, separate from the ballots, and forwarded by the Chairperson to the Dean's Office, along with the dossier. - 7.
 The Chairperson's letter should clearly state his or her recommendation and the reasons for this recommendation.
 A copy of this letter must be given to the candidate at the time the dossier is forwarded to the Dean's Office. - 8.
-The candidate must see the dossier (except for confidential material, as specified in O.P.
-32.01), but he or she does not have to approve it.
+The candidate must see the dossier, but he or she does not have to approve it.
 Letters of rebuttal from candidates are not accepted as part of the dossier. - 9.
 Seven copies of the dossier plus the original are to be submitted to the Dean's Office.
 One copy, not the original, is to be placed in a three-ring binder.
+An additional copy will be provided to the candidate.